Why Do Workplace Accident Claims Typically Get Denied?

 Insufficient Medical Information

-To use a typical real-life example, in one recent decision the worker had permanent ankle injuries after he sustained a fall at work.
-However, within a few years of the accident he reported having low back pain he said was a result of the accident as well, either from the fall or as a secondary condition arising from the fact that his stance and gait were now changed due to the ankle injury.
+WSIB claims often get rejected because the worker fails to present enough strong evidence in support of his or her benefit eligibility.
+An example of a worker’s claim being denied on this basis occurred in one recent decision the worker suffered permanent ankle injuries after he sustained a fall at work.
+Within a few years of the accident the worker also reported having low back pain which he claimed was a result of the accident or as a secondary condition arising from the fact that his stance and gait were now changed due to the ankle injury.

-The WSI Appeals Tribunal rejected his low back pain claim.
-It pointed out that the worker had not reported low back pain in the two years after the accident, and – importantly – had no hospital evidence, or medical opinions supporting his claim.
-While conceding that some accident circumstances might point to a low back injury even without medical evidence, this was not one of those cases.
-The Tribunal added that “[l]ow back difficulties can start for many reasons and in all ages with or without a traumatic incident.”
-The Tribunal rejected the worker’s claim for lack of evidence.
+The Workplace Safety and Appeals Tribunal (WSIAT) rejected the worker’s low back pain claim as the worker had not reported low back pain in the two years after the accident and no medical evidence or opinions supporting his claim.
+While the Tribunal conceded that the circumstances of some accidents might point to a low back injury even without medical evidence, the worker’s case was not one of those cases as “[l]ow back difficulties can start for many reasons and in all ages with or without a traumatic incident.”

-Finally, even where the worker’s injury meets the defined standard, the claim can be denied if it fails to adhere to specific WSI requirements for documenting and submitting claims, and for complying with prescribed medical protocols.
-To give specific examples, the claim may be turned down if:
+Even where the worker’s injury meets the permanent standard, the claim can be denied if it fails to specific WSIB requirements for documenting and submitting claims and there is a failure to adhere with prescribed medical protocols.
+As specific examples, the claim may be turned down if:

 - The injured worker has missed some medically-prescribed treatments or appointments that are relevant to the claimed injury;

-- He or she has failed to co-operate in the efforts to return to work, to keep in touch with the employer, or to fill out needed forms or attend prescribed programs.
+- The worker has failed to co-operate in a retraining program or in efforts to return to work, to keep in touch with the employer or to fill out needed forms or attend prescribed programs.

-These are just a few of the many reasons WSI claims get denied.
-If you are experiencing difficulties in establishing your entitlement to WSI benefits for lack of meeting the “permanent impairment” threshold, or if you are having troubling marshalling the right evidence to establish our WSI claim, we are here to help.
+The above are just a few of the many reasons claims get denied.
+If you are experiencing difficulties in establishing your entitlement to WSIB benefits, Van Dyke Law is here to assist.

 In section 46.